 The U.S. Supreme Court’s recent decision in U.S. v.
 Windsor raises many questions for the world of tax.
-The decision invalidated the portion of the Defense of Marriage Act that defines “marriage” only as a union between a man and a woman for federal purposes.
+The decision invalidated the portion of the Defense of Marriage Act (DOMA) that defines “marriage” only as a union between a man and a woman for federal purposes.
 However, the decision did not invalidate the portion of the Defense of Marriage Act that allows states to refuse to recognize same-sex marriages performed in other states.
 This means that federal law now recognizes same-sex marriage in those states where it is legal.
 However, it remains unclear what the decision means for married same-sex couples residing in states like Texas that don’t recognize same-sex marriage – for example, if a couple married in New York and then moved to Texas.

 This uncertainty has implications for both federal and state tax law alike.
 Other bloggers have already discussed the federal tax implications of this uncertainly (for example “DOMA, Taxes, and Where You Live” from Don’t Mess with Taxes).
 But the U.S. Supreme Court’s decision may also create an interesting issue under the Texas franchise tax.
 In short, the decision makes it unclear when businesses owned by a married same-sex couple must file as a combined group.